 While I've had enough zucchini soup, zucchini spaghetti, zucchini saute, and zucchini chips, to last me until at least next March, I don't like my veggies to go to waste. zucchini cupcakes are always a sweet treat using zucchini, but I thought how about zucchini cookies?
 Or better yet, zucchini biscotti.

 Yes, zucchini biscotti, those would be perfect to dip into a nice warm cappuccino.
 OR, how about a Starbuck's Pumpkin Spice Latte?
 That fall specialty that shows up each autumn?

 Yes, Zucchini Carrot Biscotti with Walnuts is the PERFECT fall dipping cookie!

 Biscotti originated in the Italian city of Proto.
-These twice baked oblong "cookies" or biscuits as they are known in Italy are dry and crunchy which makes them perfect for dipping into liquid.
+These twice-baked oblong "cookies" or biscuits as they are known in Italy are dry and crunchy which makes them perfect for dipping into liquid.

-After forming the logs and baking the first time, for about 35 minutes, you need to cool the log down and then, using a serrated knife, cut them at an angle, into about 1/2 inch slices.
-The second cook will get them nice a dry and crunchy.
+After forming the logs and baking the first time, for about 35 minutes, you need to cool the log down and then, using a serrated knife, cut them at an angle, into about ½ inch slices.

 I decided to add carrot into my mix as I liked the flecks of color and sweetness they provide.